janowak/react-params/README.md

 All builders have following methods:
 * `withDefault` - sets a default value for the param, marking it as non nullable
-* `validate` - sets a custom serializer for the param
+* `validate` - sets a custom validator for the param
-* `transform` - transforms the param value setter result.
+* `withCustomSetter` - transforms the param setter result (useful for e.g. toggling a boolean value)
 * `withSerializer` - sets a custom serializer for the param

 Example:

 ```ts
 import {p} from "@react-params/core";

 p.string({updateType: "replace"}).withDefault("")
 ```